 A quick observation whilst out along these bridleways, plus a search of the forums will help to explain why the Park Authority though this new rule might have been necessary.
 There are a whole host of gripes, ranging from common courtesy to safety issues.
 There have been reports of some riders galloping right past 'green' horses, cyclists overtaking at speed, walkers meandering down the centre of the path and not giving way; the list sadly goes on.

 With more and more people enjoying the great British countryside, our bridle trails have as a result become more crowded.
 In particular, the recent cycling boom has led to the routes that have been used by horses for years, being frequented by those enjoying a bike ride in the country.
 Walkers and runners too are now using our often picturesque routes.
 These are vulnerable bridleway users and they do require some care and attention.
 But some riders are under the impression that they shouldn't have to share, which can lead to animosity (and dare we say it, bad behaviour) when the two trail users meet.

 As for these new trail users, many may not understand the danger that some situations put them in, or will know to listen out for the sound of an oncoming horse.
 Joggers in particular may have earphones in.

 But the question is:

 Are we really in need of a document outlining what should be common sense?

-We hope that rules and regulations are not necessary for our bridleways, but we will be watching eagerly for any news on the subject.
-In the meantime, we will endeavour to remain gracious and calm when out riding during this beautiful season, and enjoy it.
+We would hope that rules and regulations are not necessary for our bridleways, but we will be watching eagerly for any news on the subject.
+In the meantime, we will endeavour to remain gracious and calm when out riding during this beautiful season and enjoy it.
 And remember, for us it's a way of life, but most of these extra users will be gone come winter!